Blurp-06/linux_commands_for_windows/readme.md

 ## Commands

-The commands I have made so far:
+The commands for Linux I have made so far:

 - touch \<filename\> \<filename2\> \<etc...\>
 - cat \<filename\> \<filename2\> \<etc...\>
 - ls
 - pwd

+Commands i made cause I wanted to:

+- is_prime \<number\>

 ## Install

 Do you want to install these commands on your own system?
 Good news for you it is quiet easy!
-Install the bin folder in an easy accessible place.
+Install a bin folder in an easy accessible place.
 Now you just add the location to the bin folder to your path and the commands will be usable from everywhere through the terminal.

 ## Contribute